5 new cases of COVID-19 confirmed in Madison County - WBBJ TV

 5 new cases of COVID-19 confirmed in Madison County

-JACKSON, Tenn. — Five new cases of COVID-19 have been confirmed Tuesday, bringing the total number of confirmed cases to 185, according to the Jackson-Madison County Regional Health Department.
+JACKSON, Tenn. — Five new cases of COVID-19 have been confirmed in Madison County, bringing the total number of confirmed cases to 190, according Jackson-Madison County Regional Health Deaprtment.

 The health department also released statistics on patients, including zip code, race, gender, age and their health statuses.